94chl/azoom/README.md

 ### Flag

-You can set "Flag" list for priority list.
+You can set "Flag" list for priority order.

 If you click "Flag" icon for each list, that list will be replaced in top.

 It is not affected by sort.

-You can easily remove "Flag" by click icon.
+You can easily remove "Flag" by clicking icon.

 ### Done

-You can set "Done" property for list what be finished.
+You can set "Done" property for what be finished.

 "Done" list will be showed with line-through and gray color.